bakasable/book-oreilly-cloud-native-devops-with-kubernetes/README.md

 # Cloud Native DevOps with Kubernetes

+Please refer to the [orignal repo](https://github.com/cloudnativedevops/demo.git), this one is only for exercice purpose!

 ![Cloud Native DevOps cover image](/img/cover.jpg)

 Welcome!
 This is the example code repository to accompany the book 'Cloud Native DevOps with Kubernetes', by John Arundel and Justin Domingus.
 Buy the book here: